Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 2. Go to **Dashboard** → **Plugins** → **My Plugins**
 3. Click on **Home Sections Random Collections**
 4. Adjust the settings (see below)
-5. Click **Save**
+5. Click **Save** to apply changes
-6. **Restart your server** for changes to take effect
+6. **Note:** Changes to settings will clear the cache and immediately select new random collections

+**Quick Actions:**
+- **Rerandomize Sections** button: Instantly selects new random collections without changing settings
+- **Developer Mode** checkbox: Toggle debug information display on/off

 ### Available Settings

 **Number of Random Collections**
-- Controls how many random collections are returned by the API
+- Controls how many random collections are displayed on the home screen
 - Default: 3
-- Example: If set to 5, the API will return 5 different random collections for each user

-### When Do Collections Update?

-Collections use smart caching per user:
-- **70% of the time**: Cached collections are returned (prevents excessive randomization)
+- Range: 1-100 collections

+**View Mode Options**
+- Choose which display types are available: Portrait, Square, Landscape
+- If only one is selected, all collections will use that mode
+- If multiple are selected, each collection will randomly use one of the enabled modes
+- All three enabled by default
+- **Note:** At least one view mode must be selected

+**Collection Items**
+- Controls how many items from each collection are displayed on the home screen
+- This is the number of movies/shows visible in each collection section
+- Default: 20 items per collection
+- Set to 0 to display all items from each collection

+**Collection Update Interval**
+- Controls how often collections are automatically refreshed (in minutes)
+- Default: 1440 minutes (24 hours)
+- Set to 0 to disable automatic updates
+- When this interval expires, new random collections are automatically selected

+**Developer Mode** (Advanced)
+- When enabled, shows debug information about currently registered sections
+- Displays Section ID, Collection Name, Collection ID, View Mode, and Item Count for each section
+- Auto-refreshes debug info at a configurable interval (5-300 seconds, default: 60 seconds)
+- Useful for troubleshooting and verifying which collections are currently displayed
+- Does not affect plugin operation, only displays debug information

+### How Caching Works

+Collections are cached at the Jellyfin instance level:
-- **30% of the time**: New random collections are selected
+- **Automatic refresh**: New random collections are selected after the configured interval (default: 24 hours)
-- **On configuration change**: Cache is cleared and new collections are selected
+- **On configuration change**: Cache is cleared and new collections are selected immediately
-- **Manual refresh**: Use the `/RandomCollections/Refresh` endpoint
+- **Manual refresh**: Use the `/RandomCollections/Refresh` API endpoint to force an update

 ---